-4.1.12.2 A/B Pushbutton Select with LED Indication - Standard Right/Left Pushbutton Configuration
+4.1.12.6 A/B Pushbutton Select with LED Indication - Standard Right/Left Pushbutton Configuration - 6EX2

 There are 5 different types of A/B selector sequence available.
 Choose one that is most suitable for your application.
-See Section 3.3.3 on page 18 for output relay contact diagrams.
+See Section 3.3.2.3 on page 27 for output relay contact diagrams.

-Type-A selector sequence: $A \rightarrow B$
+Type-A selector sequence: $A \to B$

-Type-B selector sequence: Off $\rightarrow$ A
+Type-B selector sequence: Off \rightarrow A

-Type-C selector sequence: $A \rightarrow B \rightarrow A+B$
+Type-D selector sequence: Off \rightarrow A \rightarrow B \rightarrow A+B